 Last Minute Essentials For Back To School

-Every school and every grade have different requirements for what constitutes as essential school supplies.
+Every school and every grade have different requirements for what constitutes as essential school supplies, especially if your child is virtually learning this year.
 The best way to make sure you don’t miss a thing is to acquire a list from your child’s school or teacher.
 Then, you can use it as a checklist to make sure everything is in order!

 Tips: Chances are, a lot of the school supplies that your child used the previous year are still perfectly good (same goes for art and craft supplies you have laying around the house).
 Instead of buying all new, take stock of what’s already in your possession.
 Most likely, the box of crayons, scissors, compass, pencil sharpener, pens, and even quite a few pencils can withstand a second life.
 And what about those notebooks?
 If your child only wrote in a few pages of them, you can always rip those out and reuse the notebook.
 And while it’s always fun to get a new backpack and lunchbox (pending current character obsessions and trends), we promise those can also withstand another year of wear-and-tear!

-For everything you don’t have at home, there’s a few great options.
-Amazon has a “Back to School Essentials Supplies Kit Bundle K-8”, which contains basically all the essentials your child would need, for the set price of $28.99.
+For everything you don’t have at home, there are a few great options.
+Amazon has a “Back to School Essentials Supplies Kit Bundle K-8”, which contains basically all the essentials your child would need.
 Or, if you don’t mind leaving your Glenwood apartment to do a bit of shopping, Staples, Duane Reade, or any other type of office supply store will have what you need.